top of page

 - Attach up to 1 Ability from their hand to each of their Heroes.

-- Play any number of Artifacts from their hand, if they can pay their Costs.
+- Play any number of Artifacts from their hand, as long as they can pay their Costs.

 - Play any number of Potions from their hand.